tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Definition: Relates an MeasurementMethod to a Measure.
 - SubClass Of: forDataQualityNeed; measurementProperty
 - Range [ owl:someValuesFrom bdqffdq:forMeasure ]
 - Comments: Use to link MeasurementMethods (solutions) to Measures (needs).
-Paralell concepts are forAmendment, forValidation, forIssue.
+Parallel concepts are forAmendment, forValidation, forIssue.
 - View in: [term-list](../list/bdqffdq/index.md#forMeasure)

 ********************